How to Measure Axial Thrust Using a Load Cell

-As highlighted in the example, balancing axial loads is important for the proper maintenance of equipment that bears these forces.
-But how does one evaluate the extent of the axial load, particularly since it builds over time and use?
+As highlighted in the example, balancing axial loads is important for the proper maintenance of the equipment bearing these forces.
+But how does one know the extent of the axial load, particularly since it builds over time and use?
 This is where load cells, such as those in the Tacuna Systems product line, are important.

 Load cells are sensor devices.
-Sensors are used to detect a physical stimulus or phenomenon and then produce an output (electrical or mechanical) that is proportional to that stimulus.
+Sensors are used to detect a physical stimulus and then produce an output (electrical or mechanical) that is proportional to that stimulus.
 Load cells detect loads and forces, such as axial thrust.

-When a force is applied to the loading point of this type of load cell, the strain gauges mounted to it deflect.
+When a force is applied to the loading point of this type of load cell, the strain gauges within it deflect.
 This increases the overall electrical resistance across the gauges.
-Under compression, the wires become shortened and thicker, such that there is less resistance than its balanced control.
-Under tension, the wires become longer and thinner, increasing the resistance from its baseline state.
 This measured difference in resistance creates an electrical signal directly proportional to the force applied by the load.
 This signal is generally very small, on the order of millivolts, and must be amplified for proper readings.
 (See The Versatile Strain Gauge Load Cell for a more detailed explanation of this device’s operation.)

 Designing a Simple Axial Thrust Measuring System

 The sections above establish how axial loads are produced and that they must be mitigated.
 This section brings these two ideas together by explaining how to quantify axial thrust.

-The steps to create an axial force measurement system are:
+The steps to create an axial force measurement system follow.

 It is essential to determine the limits of the force that the propeller or the engine will generate.
 This is done mathematically using the constants and variables of the engine.
 This step is necessary in selecting a load cell with a rated output capacity equal to or greater than the expected maximum force.